 The police consider a case closed when an arrest and prosecution take place.
 Additionally, a case is deemed closed when a suspect is identified but prosecutors, for various and sundry reasons, decline to bring the criminal case against the suspect.
 Writing in the Chicago Tribune, Reporter David Heinzmann quotes Chicago Police sources who indicate that the agency

 “...currently solve about 30 percent of the city's homicides...”

-Similary, at or below par rate of exist in other cities of similar in size to Chicago.
-In Houston the closure rate is 56 percent.
-In Philadelphia the rate is 49 percent.
+Similarly, at or below par rate in other cities similar in size to Chicago.
+In Houston, the closure rate is 56 percent.
+In Philadelphia, the rate is 49 percent.

 Overall the trend is not encouraging.
 The rate as which murders go unsolved is increasing generally across the board.
 Thomas Hargrove, writing Scripps News states that

 “Truth is homicides are less likely to be solved today than they were 40 years ago.
 Police fail to make an arrest in more than a third of the nation’s murders, resulting in an ever-increasing accumulation of cold cases. “